Bluecowz/bluecowblog/content/about.md

 This blog is place to write down ideas.
 Writing things out helps me understand them and elebrorate on ideas.
 I was not good in English class and there will be many typos and awkard sentences.

-Currently I am working for a Fortune 500 company but I would rather be working on my own business.
+Currently I am working for a Fortune 500 company but I would rather be starting on my own business.

 I started playing World of Warcraft in 2007 and my first serious character was a Tauren Hunter.
 His name was Bluecow.